abhaypsamrat/Text-Editor/readme.md

 # Text Editor

+This text editor developed using ReactJS and Jodit package is a web application.
+ReactJS provides the front-end development capabilities, while Jodit offers a rich text editor that supports a wide range of formatting options.
-Text editor that converts text into bold, italic, underline, and other formatting options. user can simply select the text and apply the appropriate formatting option from the menu.
+</br> Text editor that converts text into bold, italic, underline, and other formatting options. user can simply select the text and apply the appropriate formatting option from the menu.

 ## Live Demo